baazilakhlaque/AI-Inventory-Management-Application/README.md

 How to run the application:
 - install the files
 - go into the project directory
+- run "npm install"
-- run npm install and npm run dev.
+- Then run "npm start"